-The Dutch residential market is characterised as a strong and mature real estate market.
-Which makes Dutch residential real estate the most popular (real estate) investment category in recent years.
-The growth of the popularity of this investment category is caused by strong market fundamentals and the widespread availability of capital.
-The housing shortage and the lack of investment product increase the competition between investors on the Dutch residential market.
+The Dutch residential market is characterized as a strong and mature real estate market.
+Which makes Dutch residential real estate the most popular (real estate) investment category in the last ten years.
+The growth of the popularity of this investment category is caused by strong market fundamentals.
+The housing shortage and the lack of (newbuild) investment product increase the competition between (core) investors on the Dutch residential market.

-The Dutch residential market has some very specific characteristics like: ownership; regulation; location and the increasing number of households.
+The Dutch residential market has some very specific characteristics such as: ownership; regulation; location and the increasing number of households.